-I was able to attend the Pat Graham workshop last Saturday (fabulous!) and am going to use one of her ideas...I only changed a few things for Jr. Primary because they cannot read.
+I was able to attend the Pat Graham workshop last Saturday (fabulous!).
+She taught a concept for teaching If I Listen With My Heart in singing time that I loved!
+It incorporates keyword phrases.
+I only changed a few things for my Jr. Primary lesson plan simply because they cannot read.

-Hint: If you are unsure of the phrases, just follow the punctuation (2nd verse, not so much however)
+Hint: If you are unsure of the phrases, just follow the punctuation (2nd verse, not so much however.)

 She told us this is the pattern she found in the song.
 Phrase 1 and 2 and 4 have a very similar melody.
 Phrase 3 is a little different.
 If you sing it to yourself and follow the pattern above, it may make some sense.